redis/redis-doc/topics/security.md

     bind 127.0.0.1

 Failing to protect the Redis port from the outside can have a big security impact because of the nature of Redis.
 For instance, a single **FLUSHALL** command can be used by an external attacker to delete the whole data set.

+Protected mode
+---

+Unfortunately many users fail to protect Redis instances from being accessed from external networks.
+Many instances are simply left exposed on the internet with public IPs.
+For this reasons since version 3.2.0, when Redis is executed with the default configuration (binding all the interfaces) and without any password in order to access it, it enters a special mode called **proteced mode**.
+In this mode Redis only replies to queries from the loopback interfaces, and reply to other clients connecting from other addresses with an error, explaining what is happening and how to configure Redis properly.

+We expect protected mode to seriously decrease the security issues caused by unprotected Redis instances executed without proper administration, however the system administrator can still ignore the error given by Redis and just disable protected mode or manually bind all the interfaces.

 Authentication feature
 ---